-unempl_03 Unemployment days in 2003 (ranges from 0 to 365)
+unempl_03 age Unemployment days in 2003 (ranges from 0 to 365) Age in years (Min=18; Max=79)

 12.4 Analytical strategy

 Regression analysis is of course about data, but it is also about design.
 The way in which you think your variables are related needs to be translated into an "analytical strategy" (or "modelling strategy".
 A good way to start is to make a drawing with boxes and arrows: each variable is put into one box and then you put simple-headed or double-headed arrows between the boxes to illustrate how the variables are associated to one another.